scipion-chem/scipion-chem-bepipred/README.rst

 Once you obtain the software file (a zip) you have several options to help Scipion finding it:

-1) Edit the scipion.conf file and add the variable: BEPIPRED_ZIP = <PathToBepiPredZip>.
+Option 1) Edit the scipion.conf file and add the variable: BEPIPRED_ZIP = <PathToBepiPredZip>.
 This way, Scipion will unzip and move the corresponding files to the scipion/software/em folder and install BepiPred.

-2) If you have unzipped BepiPred yourself you can either:
+Option 2) If you have unzipped BepiPred yourself you can either:

 2.1) Move the folder (of the form BepiPred3_src) to the scipion/software/em folder.
 Scipion will find it there.

 2.2) Specify the location of the BepiPred folder in the scipion.conf file as: BEPIPRED_HOME = <PathToBepiPred3_src>

-3) If you have already installed BepiPred (creating the python environment needed), you need to specify Scipion in the scipion.conf file both:
+Option 3) If you have already installed BepiPred (creating the python environment needed), you need to specify Scipion in the scipion.conf file both:

 3.a) The path to the BepiPred folder as: BEPIPRED_HOME = <PathToBepiPred3_src> and